Content on this page was generated by AI and has not been manually reviewed.

 How is per-app VPN configured in Intune?

 You create a VPN profile in Intune, configure the server and authentication details, then create an App VPN policy that maps the protected apps to that VPN connection.
 Finally, you assign the policy to user or device groups.
+In browser vpn chrome in-browser Chrome extensions: how to use, top options for private browsing, and a 2026 comparison

 Can per-app VPN work with third-party VPN providers?